RHours/RChain_Documentation/Proposal.md

 ## Creative Commons?
 Perhaps an open source commons project will provide the answer.
 That might happen, but I, personally, wonder about the economics of that approach.
 The contributors to an RChain open source documentation project can be in two possible categories: they can hold RHOC, or not hold RHOC.
 If they do not hold RHOC, well, then they are being very kind to provide their work for free to the ultimate benefit of the RHOC price and its holders.
 If the contributors do hold RHOC, then they can recalculate their purchase price as (market price + labor creating documentation).

 While I'm not an expert in game theory, does it seem that the best action is to let others write the documentation, for free if possible?
-That's great if it happens, but if not, it seems like a long-term loosing approach.
+That's great if it happens, but if not, it seems like a long-term losing approach.
 Adopting RChain requires significant learning (or unlearning and relearning).
 That's tough if you're guessing at simple things like syntax and discovering features by spelunking in the code.

 ## My proposal in more detail
 I propose we create a documentation namespace and a documentation Rholang contract, perhaps simply "documentation".
 This contract receives requests for documentation that are structured in such a way that only the documentation requested is returned.
 Its similar to the query string of a URL.
 The content returned is encoded in Rholang terms but a client side viewer transforms this content into something viewable, probably HTML.

-My understanding of namespaces tells me that economic decisions can be made as to the gas price of calling contracts with it.
+My understanding of namespaces tells me that economic decisions can be made as to the gas price of calling contracts within it.
 I propose that we use the gas fees to pay not just for operating the physical hardware of the namespace but also for the creation of the documentation content.
 That is, we pay the writers, editors, translators, and developers who created the content and the namespace contracts from the fees.

 I can see a fatal flaw, though.
 One person can pay the gas fee, copy the content and post it to a free server off chain.